Aspose/releases.aspose.com/content/en/html/java/release-notes/2025/aspose-html-for-java-25-8-release-notes.md

 We are honored to announce the August release of Aspose.HTML for Java.

+In this release, we have introduced several important improvements to enhance stability and accuracy:

+* Improved MHTML support – Fixed an issue with the HTMLDocument.save() method to ensure correct saving in the MHTML format.
+* DOM enhancements – Addressed problems in element creation and document location processing within the DOM module.
+* Better cookie handling – Reviewed and improved the processing of HTTP cookies for more consistent behavior.
+* Accurate layout conversion – Fixed a conversion issue that previously caused distortions in the original document layout.

+These updates improve reliability, ensure greater fidelity in conversions, and provide a smoother developer experience.

 ## **Improvements and Changes**

 ##### List of issues that have been fixed